University of Virginia: Academics

-The University of Virginia offers 48 bachelor's degrees, 94 master's degrees, 55 doctoral degrees, 6 educational specialist degrees, and 2 first-professional degrees (Medicine and Law) to its students.
-All degrees are earned and UVA has never bestowed an honorary degree to any person.
+The University of Virginia offers 48 bachelor's degree programs, 94 master's degree programs, 55 doctoral degree programs, 6 educational specialist degree programs, and 2 first-professional degrees (Medicine and Law).
+UVA does not bestow honorary degrees.

 Scholarships

-The Jefferson Scholarship is the most competitive merit scholarship nationwide.
-Around 30 scholars are selected annually from a direct application pool of 4,500 nominating schools, each able to nominate one student.
+The Jefferson Scholarship is a competitive merit scholarship.
+Around 30 scholars are selected annually from a direct application pool of 4,500 nominating schools, each able to nominate only one student.
 Covering all tuition, books, room and board, the scholarship also provides scholars finances for summer enrichment, independent research and study abroad.

-Echols Scholars (College of Arts and Sciences) and Rodman Scholars (School of Engineering and Applied Science), which include 6–7% of undergraduate students, receive no financial benefits, but are entitled to special advisors, priority course registration, residence in designated dorms and fewer curricular constraints than other students.
+Echols Scholars (College of Arts and Sciences) and Rodman Scholars (School of Engineering and Applied Science), which include 5% of undergraduate students, receive no financial benefits, but are entitled to special advisors, priority course registration, residence in designated dorms and fewer curricular constraints than other students have.

-Full tuition scholarships are given to each in-state student from families earning under $80,000 per year.
-Each in-state student from families earning under $30,000 per year also receives free room and board.
-These scholarships are an initiative of President Ryan, who announced them upon his inauguration in 2018.
+Full tuition scholarships are given to each in-state student from families earning under $100,000 per year.
+Each in-state student from families earning under $50,000 per year also receives free room and board.
+These scholarships are initiatives of President Ryan, who announced them upon his inauguration in 2018.

 Research

 The University of Virginia is the first and longest serving public member of the Association of American Universities in the American South, attaining membership in 1904.
 It is classified among "R1: Doctoral Universities – Very high research activity".

 According to the National Science Foundation, UVA spent $614 million on research and development in 2019, ranking it 44th in the nation and first in Virginia.
-Built in 1996, North Fork (formerly the UVA Research Park is an extensive 3.7-million square foot, 562 acre research park nine miles north of UVA's North Grounds.
+Built in 1996, North Fork (formerly the UVA Research Park) is an extensive 3.7-million square foot, 562 acre research park nine miles north of UVA's North Grounds.
 It houses the UVA Applied Research Institute as well as many private R&D efforts by such firms as Battelle, The MITRE Corporation, Signature Science, and CACI.

-UVA is also home to globally recognized research on hypersonic flight for NASA and others.
+UVA is also home to globally recognized research on hypersonic flight for NASA and other organizations.
 The United States Air Force, National Science Foundation, and National Center for Hypersonic Combined Cycle Propulsion have each also granted UVA researchers millions in funding for the university's ongoing broad and deep research into ultra-high velocity flight.
 Starting in 2015, a UVA team led by mechanical engineering professor Eric Loth began Department of Energy-funded research into an original design of offshore wind turbines that would potentially dwarf the size and scope of any being produced or researched anywhere else.
 The innovative design inspired by palm trees led to Loth being named to a Popular Science list of "The Brilliant Minds Behind The New Energy Revolution".